julian-molina/Documentation/pages/contributing/contributing-documentation-node-definitions.md

 * *What is required for this node to function properly?*

-{% include callout.html type="primary" content="The definition of a node does not include information about how to use the node.
+{% include callout.html type="success" content="The definition of a node does not include information about how to use the node.
 Instead, it focuses solely on the *What?* question." %}

 The definition is structured in sections: